 The energy in this space completely shifted.
 Our clients enjoy the home's embrace as they enter, and feel supported, almost like a kiss goodbye, as they leave.

-Let's move into understanding our 24-hour circadian rhythm.
-Lighting plays a huge role in providing cues to our optical nerve that alerts the brain when it's time to sleep or time to be active.
+Let's expound upon our circadian rhythm.
+Lighting plays a huge role in providing cues to our optical nerve which alerts the brain when it's time to sleep or time to be active.

 "The suprachiasmatic nucleus ... a small clump of cells—composed of approximately 20,000 neurons—sits at the intersection of your optical nerve, right in the middle of your brain.
 It serves as the body’s atomic clock, tracking outside information (like ambient light) to determine whether you should be wrapped up in a comforter or going for a morning run." -- Dr. Matthew Walker, British neuroscientist and author of the international bestseller Why We Sleep